5 Safe Balance Exercises for Seniors Who Use a Walker

 We explain why seniors who use a walker still need to improve balance, how to stay safe while exercising, and share a step-by-step guide to these five exercises.

-Older Adults Who Use Walkers Need Balance Exercises
+Older Adults Who Use Walkers Need Balance Exercises to Prevent Falls

 Seniors who use a walker are getting some help with balance, but it doesn’t mean they are no longer vulnerable to falls.

-Data showed that every day, 129 American seniors were treated in emergency rooms for injuries caused by a fall while using a walker or cane.
+Data showed that every day, 129 American seniors were treated in emergency rooms for injuries caused by a fall while using a walker or a cane.

 This could be because seniors haven’t been fitted for or trained to use their mobility aid adequately.